 The choice is also simple if you already own full-frame lenses for either.
 Don't jump systems if you already have Canon L or Nikon FX lenses.
 If all you have are APS-C lenses (Canon EF-s or Nikon DX), then you'll want new full-frame lenses with either new body.

-Battery and charger are the same as D7000.
+Battery and charger are standard, the same as the D7000, D610 and most current Nikon DSLRs.

 A blinking light means charging, and steady means you're done.